echthys/echthys/README.md

 # Hi, I’m @echthys
-- I’m interested in all things Azure, .NET and PowerShell
+- I’m currently learning Full Stack JavaScript starting with NodeJS!
+I am a cloud enthusiast and will automate everything I can.

 <!---